aitoralmeida/spanish_general_election_2015/README.md

 Please, use the following reference if you use this dataset for your research:

 Aitor Almeida, Pablo Orduña, Aritz Bilbao.
-Party and candidate tweets for the campaing period of the 2015 spanish general election.
+Party and candidate tweets for the campaign period of the 2015 spanish general election.
 URL: https://github.com/aitoralmeida/spanish_general_election_2015/